dabrahams/bbproto/README.markdown

 Desiderata
 ----------

-1. Maintain a clean source directory (Buildbot leaves droppings in the "bot directory" where it finds the master.cfg file)
+1. Maintain a clean source directory.
+Buildbot leaves droppings in the directory where it finds the master.cfg file (the "master directory").

 2. Support modular code and flexible project organization